lubomirblazekcz/gulp-vite/README.md

 Vite build system may not suit everyone, because of limiting entry options

+As an alternative approach you can build assets with gulp and use Vite as a powerful dev server

 ## Install into your project
 ```sh
 npm i gulp-vite -D